AndrewGibbs/PathFinder/docs/guide/api/matlab/ContourSD.md

 * `hArray`: $N$ quadrature points
 * `wArray`: $N$ quadrature weights
-* `newtonSuccess`: a boolean array of length $N$, each entry is true if the Newton method converged for the corresponding quadrature point.
+* `newtonSuccess`: a boolean array of length $N$, each entry is true if the Newton iteration converged for the corresponding quadrature point.